 What is copay?

 Once you’ve reached your deductible limit, the insurance company is responsible for paying a percentage of the medical expenses.
 Let’s look at a couple of scenarios, for your young pet that just suffered an accident costing $2000 in veterinary medical expenses.
 Let’s assume that your deductible is $500 and all expenses incurred for this incident are covered:

 - In this case, you’d pay $500 out of pocket to cover the deductible.
 This leaves $1500 remaining.
 Because the copay is 0% your insurance provider will issue a reimbursement to you of $1500.

 - Your copay is 10%

-The idea with copay or copayment is that the amount of covered expenses that are above the deductible amount will be split between you and the insurer.
-So a copay percentage is the amount that you’ll pay and 100 minus the copay percentage is the amount that the insurer will cover.
+The idea with copay or copayment is that the number of covered expenses that are above the deductible amount will be split between you and the insurer.
+So a copay percentage is an amount that you’ll pay and 100 minus the copay percentage is the amount that the insurer will cover.